CoreumFoundation/CoreDEX-API/README.md

 * Trade history
 * Order tracking
-* OHLC (Open/Hight/Low/Close) data
+* OHLC (Open/High/Low/Close) data
 * Tickers
 * Order entry and execution

-Furthermore the CoreDEX API provides data aggregation for the trades and orders, thus generating the OHLC (folder `/apps/data-aggregator`).
+Furthermore, the CoreDEX API provides data aggregation for the trades and orders, thus generating the OHLC (folder `/apps/data-aggregator`).

-The API server is horizontally scalable thus providing the developer/operator with the ability to serve 1000s of parallel requests.
+The API server is horizontally scalable, thus providing the developer/operator with the ability to serve 1000s of parallel requests.

-The data-aggregator is single instance and is build such that it will, in case of a crash, restart where it left of before the crash, thus making certain the full history is present.
+The data-aggregator is a single instance and is build such that it will, in case of a crash, restart where it left of before the crash, thus making certain the full history is present.

 The store (folder `/apps/store`) is an implementation against a MySQL database, which in the end is the suspected bottleneck for any scaling of the system.
 The store is connected with the API server and the data-aggregator through grpc, and can thus be replaced with a different store implementation if scaling would require this.